solariun/CorePartition/README.md

      This OS is now ONLY COOPERATIVE, like that we can focus on bringing all the power of Atomic execution to you.

 # NEW
+# 2.7.1
+- Safe functions for all notifications and publish for been used on interrupt request time.

 # 2.7.0
 - NOW it has MIT license more free more options.